jpulakka/counterfeit_DS18B20_esp8266/README.md

 Example output in [./results_for_aliexpress_probe.txt](results_for_aliexpress_probe.txt).
 My DS18B20s turned out to be "Family A3 (Clone)", which is "okay" among fakes.
 The important point is to avoid "Family D" or "Family F" garbage.

-[^1]: OneWire on ESP is good enough for normal "just read the temperature" use with DS18B20s, but a DS2482-100 hardware I2C to 1-Wire bridge would be a good idea for critical applications.
+[^1]: OneWire on ESP is good enough for normal "just read the temperature" use with DS18B20s, even when using WiFi, but a DS2482-100 hardware I2C to 1-Wire bridge would be a good idea for critical applications.